SethBurkart123/Embeddia/README.md

   topK: 5,
   useStorage: 'indexedDB',
   // storageOptions: { // use only if you overrode the defaults
-  //   indexedDBName: 'clientVectorDB',
+  //   indexedDBName: 'embeddiaDB',
-  //   indexedDBObjectStoreName: 'ClientEmbeddingStore',
+  //   indexedDBObjectStoreName: 'embeddiaObjectStore',
   // },
 });